 - Mold is bad here, and should be removed quickly as it can give off-flavors.
 That being said, the high amount of salt and vigorous fermentation from the koji give a solid foundation that, once colonized (and it colonizes quickly) should be bulletproof to nasty bacteria.
 Basically I’m saying this is not a risky ferment—it’s very easy, much safer than aging something like salami, say.

-- After the mixture has fermented for 30 days, strain it twice, then, bring the liquid to a boil to kill the ferment, bottle and store in the fridge.
+- After the mixture has fermented for 30 days, strain it twice, then, for the clearest result, allow it to drain through a coffee filter.
+After straining, bottle and store in the fridge.
+Know that the mixture is still alive, and fermenting, and you will want to burp the jar here and there to release carbon dioxide.